 - Don’t let people tell you that you can't do something.
 If you really want it you'll make it work.

-What to expect if you want to be a assistant production co-ordinator
+What to expect if you want to be a production assistant (often also referred to as a production co-ordinator)

 Mathilda's job is about getting a live show ready from first idea to opening night.
 When the production is on, she's responsible for making sure everything runs smoothly.
 If you're interested in working on live shows, a career as a stage manager could be for you.
 Stage managers makes sure the sets, equipment, and props are ready for the opening of a performance.